Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/05-Simple-Operations.md

 text = first_name + " " + last_name + " | " + str(age)
 print(text) # John Doe | 34
 ```
+You can also concatenate integers.

 ```python
 a = 5
 b = 11
 print(f'a + b = {a + b}')
 # a + b = 511
 ```
+One thing to note is that Python cannot concatenate a string and integer.
+These are considered two separate types of objects.
+So, if you want to merge the two, you will need to convert the integer to a string.
 [/slide]

 [slide]
 # Arithmetic Operators
+Arithmetic operators are used to perform **mathematical operations** like addition, subtraction, multiplication etc.

 Adding numbers (operator **+**)
 ```python
 a = 5